-The District is at approximately 95% of its ultimate build-out of approximately 34,400 equivalent dwelling units.
-For the fiscal year ended June 30, 2022, 69.6% of water delivered was for domestic use, 29.2% for commercial and irrigation use (including construction and recycled water), and 1.2% for agricultural use.
+According to recent EDU (Equivalent Dwelling Units) projections, the District has about 1,180 EDUs remaining until it is completely built-out at an estimated 32,929 EDUs.
+For the fiscal year ended June 30, 2023, 70.7% of water delivered was for domestic use, 28.2% for commercial and irrigation use (including construction and recycled water), and 1.1% for agricultural use.
 The District relies on the San Diego County Water Authority (SDCWA) as a sole source of untreated water.
 The District's primary treated water source is the David C. McCollom Water Treatment Plant.

 The District provides sewer collection and treatment services to a portion of the District's service area and sells recycled water to golf courses and other customers for irrigation.
 The District's 4S Ranch Water Reclamation Facility (WRF) collects and treats sewage from two specific areas of the District, Rancho Cielo and 4S Ranch.
 Sewage is processed in the 4S WRF through various treatment stages to produce California Title 22 tertiary treated recycled water that can be used for unrestricted irrigation purposes.
 The 4S WRF currently produces approximately 1 million gallons per day (mgd) of its maximum production of 2.0 mgd to meet recycled water demand in the southeast quadrant of the District's service area.
-In order to meet demand in the southeast, the District also purchases recycled water from Rancho Santa Fe Community Services District and City of San Diego.
+In order to meet demand in the southeast, the District also purchases recycled water from Santa Fe Valley Community Services District and City of San Diego.